 Aka - "Great Mills Trading Post" owns and operates a private land clearing debris landfill in St. Mary's County.
 The company also operates a sand and gravel mine at the same site.
 The landfill has been in operation since 1991.
 The company accepts loads of naturally occurring materials from land clearing operations from commercial contractors.
 Material accepted for disposal includes stumps, limbs, soil, rock, and roadway debris generated by land clearing and road construction activities.
-Five (5) acres were permitted for use as a landfill.
-The company reported in 2011 that approximately 80 percent of the permitted capacity had been utilized and that less than 1% percent of the remaining capacity is being consumed each year.
-Based on this report, it is assumed that as of 2011, the facility had a remaining life of approximately 20 years.
-During calendar year 2013, the facility accepted 12 tons of waste.
-It is anticipated that the site has approximately 15 years of service life remaining as of the writing of this Plan.
-Metal, scrap tires, and asbestos are not accepted at the facility.
+Five acres were permitted for use as a landfill.
+The company reported in 2011, 80% percent of the permitted capacity has been used and less than 1% percent of the capacity is being consumed each year.
+The company projects that the permitted acreage will last an indeterminate number of future years.
+The site reported disposing of 12 cubic yards of acceptable material in 2013.
+Metal, scrap tires, and asbestos are not accepted.
 The site is not equipped with scales.
-Additional facility information is provided in Appendix E.

 Great Mills' crushing operation was granted a special exception by St. Mary's County in October 1990 and has been operating since then.
 The company accepts loads of asphalt and concrete rubble for crushing and subsequent marketing.
 The company operates a mobile jaw-type crushing machine, which can be operated at the site or taken to an off-site project.
-Essentially all material processed by the crusher leaves the site, destined for customers, per Great Mills Trading Post personnel.
+Essentially all material processed by the crusher leaves the site, destined for customers.6